 Next add the roots to the leek.
 I like to do this double thread, which means that the ends of the thread are even.
 Then sew as shown in the photo.
 This method will anchor the root to the felt.

 Next sew the safety pin onto the back of the leek.
 I put it so that the join is covered by the pin.
 It is personal preference which way round the pin goes, but I prefer the head of the pin at the top.

 Then Bob’s your uncle.
 Your felt leek is ready to be worn.
+This is great sewing project for older children.
 For younger children, who cannot sew, the leek can be glued instead of sewn.